WordPress/gutenberg/packages/components/src/range-control/README.md

 ### `afterIcon`: `string|Function|WPComponent|null`

-If this property is added, a DashIcon component will be rendered after the slider with the icon equal to afterIcon.
+If this property is added, an [Icon component](/packages/components/src/icon/README.md) will be rendered after the slider with the icon equal to `afterIcon`.

 For more information on `IconType` see the [Icon component](/packages/components/src/icon/index.tsx#L23).